Jarren Duran Player Props: Red Sox vs. Angels

-Jarren Duran -- .206 average over his past 10 games -- will be in action for the Boston Red Sox versus the Los Angeles Angels, with Griffin Canning on the hill, on May 23 at 9:38 PM ET.
+On Wednesday, Jarren Duran (hitting .167 in his past 10 games) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 9:38 PM ET.

 Jarren Duran Game Info & Props vs. the Angels